Updated for Tax Year 2026

 Frequently Asked Questions

-For a typical single filer earning $75,000/year in a no-tax state: approximately 15% effective federal income tax, 6.2% Social Security, and 1.45% Medicare.
+For a single filer earning $75,000/year in a no-tax state, expect approximately 13–15% effective federal income tax, 6.2% Social Security (on the first $184,500), and 1.45% Medicare.
 Total deductions typically range from 22% to 30% of gross pay for most Americans.

 What is FICA tax and why is it taken out?+

 FICA stands for Federal Insurance Contributions Act.
-It funds Social Security (6.2%) on wages up to $176,100 in 2026, and Medicare (1.45%) with no income cap.
-Your employer matches the same amount — 7.65% additional — on your behalf.
+It funds Social Security (6.2%) on wages up to $184,500 in 2026, and Medicare (1.45%) with no income cap.
+Your employer matches both, paying an additional 7.65% on your behalf.
+Self-employed individuals pay the full 15.3% but deduct half as a business expense.

 When should I update my W-4?+